cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/observability/monitoring.md

 | `process.runtime.go.mem.heap_released` | Gauge      | bytes      | `bytes`      | Bytes of idle spans whose physical memory has been returned to the OS.        |
 | `process.runtime.go.mem.heap_sys`      | Gauge      | bytes      | `bytes`      | Bytes of idle spans whose physical memory has been returned to the OS.        |
 | `runtime.uptime`                       | Sum        | ms         | `ms`         | Milliseconds since application was initialized.                               |

-Additional service metrics can be calculated using `rpc.server.duration`, such as R.E.D (Rate, Errors, Duration).
-Examples can be found [here](https://github.com/kitex-contrib/obs-opentelemetry/blob/main/README.md#supported-metrics).